kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 Zero and one enjoy their [coign of vantage](https://dictionary.cambridge.org/dictionary/english/coign-of-vantage) as the additive and multiplicative identities respectively for the real numbers.
 But are their roles generalizable to cover a larger variety of mathematical objects?

 Mathematics as a discipline tends to generalize and extend simple ideas to increasing levels of complexity, while at the same time maintaining consistency in definition and behaviour across these disparate domains.
+The additive and multiplicative identities may be so generalized, where applicable.

 A [matrix](https://mathworld.wolfram.com/Matrix.html) is a rectangular array of numbers, treated as a single unit mathematically.
 I facetiously call matrices _numbers in teabags_.
 Operations on matrices follow their own definitions.

-that is treated as a single unit for mathematical operations It should come as no surprise that some objects called matrices^[I facetiously call them numbers in teabags] (singular matrix) also have their additive and multiplicative identities, _where applicable_.
-We will consider an arbitrary _square matrix_ $\begin{bmatrix} a & b\\c & d \end{bmatrix}$ having four elements, and called a $2 \times 2$ matrix.
+We will consider an arbitrary _square matrix_, called a $2 \times 2$ matrix, having four elements: $\begin{bmatrix} a & b\\c & d \end{bmatrix}$.
 Then,
 $$
 \begin{bmatrix}
 a & b\\